+801-883-8204

 EB-2 AND EB-3 VISA CATEGORIES: EMPLOYMENT-BASED IMMIGRATION

-The EB-2 and EB-3 categories are ways for employers to petition for employees to get lawful permanent residency (green cards) to fill positions in their companies that they cannot find qualified U.S. workers.
-This process does require employers to go through a specific recruiting process to prove to the Department of Labor and the USCIS (U.S. Citizenship and Immigration Services) that they attempted to recruit but were unsuccessful.
+The EB-2 and EB-3 categories are ways for employers to petition for employees to get lawful permanent residency (green cards) to fill positions in their companies.
+This process does require employers to go through a specific recruiting process to prove to the Department of Labor and the USCIS (U.S. Citizenship and Immigration Services) that they attempted to recruit qualified worker in the U.S. but were unsuccessful.
 This recruiting process is known as the Program Electronic Review Management process, better known as the PERM process.
-There are a variety of steps involved with the PERM process, such as getting a prevailing wage determination and going through very specific recruiting requirements to prove that the employer was unable to find qualified U.S. workers to fill the position.
+There are a variety of steps involved with the PERM process, such as getting a prevailing wage determination and going through very specific recruiting steps to prove that the employer was unable to find qualified U.S. workers to fill the position.
 There must be a good faith effort made by the employer to attract any available U.S. workers.
 There are mandatory advertisements the employer is required to publish regardless of the type of position.
 In some cases, the recruiting requirement may be waived.

 EB-2 VISA

 An individual may qualify to have the Labor Certification waived due to U.S. interest.
 The waiver is usually for those who have exceptional ability and whose employment would benefit the US.
 One may self-petition without an employer.
 This is the same as exceptional ability category, but they request the labor certification is waived because it is in the interest of the United States.
 These individuals may also self-petition and do not need to have an employer sponsor them.
 An example is a physician who agrees to work in an area where there is a shortage of healthcare professionals.
-Other examples include a biomedical engineer who is a leader in his field for research on cardiac arrests that lead to death and a computer, or an IT specialist who was sought after due to his Air Force and military experience.
+Other examples include a biomedical engineer who is a leader in his field for research on cardiac arrests; and a computer, or an IT specialist who is sought after due to his/her Air Force and military experience.

 EB-3 VISA